Not applicable for this jurisdiction.

 Criminal penalties are possible.

-Remedies for infringement include equitable and reasonable compensation for the use and compensation for losses and further injuries caused by negligent or willful infringement.
+Remedies for negligent or willful infringement include equitable and reasonable compensation for the use and compensation for losses and further injuries caused by the infringement.

 It is possible to obtain a court order for destruction of infringing products.
 An initial step can be to obtain a preliminary court order for the confiscation of infringing products and equipment used in the manufacture thereof.